1976 French Open – Men's singles

 Adriano Panatta defeated Harold Solomon in the final, 6–1, 6–4, 4–6, 7–6(7–3) to win the men's singles tennis title at the 1976 French Open.
-Panatta became the first man in the Open Era to win the French Open after saving a match point en route, doing so against Pavel Huťka in the first round.
+It was his first and only major singles title, and he was the first Italian man in the Open Era to win a singles major.
+Panatta saved a match point en route to the title, against Pavel Huťka in the first round.

 Björn Borg was the two-time defending champion, but lost in the quarterfinals to Panatta.
+This was just his second and last defeat at the French Open, both to Panatta.

 Seeds

 The seeded players are listed below.
 Adriano Panatta is the champion; others show the round in which they were eliminated.